The first apple orchard of Himachal, or for that matter Punjab, was planted at Bandrole (Kullu) in 1870.

 “The Mandi-Pathankot route is long and commercially unprofitable for the transport of goods.
 The portion of the road between Mandi and Out is frequently closed by landslides during the monsoons, so in the months of July and August when fruit is ripe and ready for export, there is often no means of sending it out.
 Every year about a third of the total fruit crop of the valley rots and goes waste in this manner.”

-Padha Bansi Lal Vatsyayen was the first local to start an orchard at Seu-Bag (lit. garden of apple), following him was Basant Mal Salhuria (a.k.a.
-Basant Mal Sood) at Haripur, in the early 30s.
+Padha Bansi Lal Vatsyayen was the first local to establish an orchard at Seu-Bag (literally “garden of apple”).
+He was followed by Basant Mal Salhuria, also known as Basant Mal Sood, who started his orchard at Haripur in the early 1930s.

-With time new varieties of apples, pears, and other fruits were introduced.
-Red and Royal Delicious apples; Bartlett pears; Santa Rosa plums; Elberta peaches; New Castle apricots became and still are favourites for the commercial production.
+Over time, new varieties of apples, pears, and other fruits were introduced, including Red and Royal Delicious apples, Bartlett pears, Santa Rosa plums, Elberta peaches, and New Castle apricots.
+These varieties became and continue to be favorites for commercial production.

-By the time India got independence, most of the settlers in Kullu sold out their properties and went back to England.
-The Minnikens sold their whole estate to a local named Durga Dass around 1945-46.
-A few like the Johnsons, the Banons and the Donalds stayed.
-Of these three the Donald family, survived by two sisters, also returned to England in 1952.
+By the time India gained independence, most of the settlers in Kullu had sold their properties and returned to England.
+The Minnikens sold their entire estate to a local named Durga Dass around 1945-46.
+However, a few settlers, including the Johnsons, Banons, and Donalds, chose to stay.
+Of these, the Donald family, which was represented by two sisters, eventually returned to England in 1952.

-At present, descendants of only one of the early orchardists live in Kullu, the Banons of Manali.
-They still grow fruits in their inherited orchards and have also developed successful tourism business.
-Their ancestral villas turned heritage hotels are quite popular among the English tourists.
+Today, descendants of only one of the early orchardists, the Banons of Manali, still reside in Kullu.
+They continue to cultivate fruits in their inherited orchards and have also established a successful tourism business.
+Their ancestral villas have been transformed into heritage hotels, which are quite popular among English tourists.

 Sources